 3 Stafford Beer (1979).
 The Heart of Enterprise, London and New York: John Wiley activities that offer the best chance of enhancing the region's competitiveness.
 Here, an ethos of open communication and cooperation is essential as smart specialisation involves businesses, research centres, universities, and citizen groups working together to identify a region's most promising areas of specialisation, and obstacles that need to be overcome to foster innovation.
-Essential for regional success are well-functioning innovation clusters made up of interacting companies that share competences and infrastructure, sustained knowledge creation through ongoing learning in research and innovation, instilling an entrepreneurial mind-set in a growing network of lifelong learners who are passionate about developing a region's innovation infrastructure, and a public sector dynamic that involves not only informed policymaking and policy learning, but also engagement in public procurement and an open embrace as risk taker and lead customer.
+Essential for regional success are well-functioning innovation clusters made up of interacting companies that share competences and infrastructure, sustained knowledge creation through ongoing learning in research and innovation, instilling an entrepreneurial mind-set in a growing network of lifelong learners who are passionate about developing a region's innovation capabilities.
+Success depends on the design of an attractive regional research and innovation infrastructure, and a public sector dynamic that involves not only informed policymaking and policy learning, but also engagement in public procurement and an open embrace as risk taker and lead customer.
 In this way, public sector engagement can help to drive innovation by supporting innovative firms in their entry into the market.